siddhanthakur43/Tinder/notes.md

 create post /signup api to add data to database push some documents using api calls from postman error handling using try catch

+diff bw json and java object
+add the express.json() middleware to app make signup api dynamic to receive the data from postman(end User)